isomerpages/pa-kembangancc/pages/Volunteer.md

 ---
 ![](/images/Banners/Volunteer%20with%20Us.png)

 Through volunteering, you can gain insights on your community; gain new skills and knowledge through the myriad of activities and programmes.
-Forge new friendships and be part of the volunteer family in Marine Parade Cluster!
+Forge new friendships and be part of the volunteer family in Kembangan-Chai Chee!

 <b>	Embark on Your Volunteering Journey Today!</b>
 <br>Are you passionate about driving a change in the community?
 Wear the hat of a community builder and change someone's life today! <br>